NANCY MCELDOWNEY, DIRECTOR OF MSFS

-Erin E. Guild, Associate Director, oversees academic and alumni affairs for the Master of Science in Foreign Service program.
-In addition to supporting students, faculty, and alumni, Mr. Guild supports the efforts of the MSFS Advisory Board as it serves to strengthen the program's academic and professional opportunities.
-Mr. Guild works closely with the Director of Academic Affairs, the Assistant Director of External Affairs, and the Communications and Events Coordinator.
+Erin oversees academic and alumni affairs for the Master of Science in Foreign Service program.
+In addition to supporting students, faculty, and alumni, Dr. Guild supports the efforts of the MSFS Advisory Board as it serves to strengthen the program's academic and professional opportunities.
+Dr. Guild works closely with the Director of Academic Affairs, the Assistant Director of External Affairs, and the Communications and Events Coordinator.
 He also serves on the MSFS Admissions Committee.

-Prior to joining the MSFS program, Mr. Guild served as Director of Admissions and Registrar to the School of Advanced International Studies of The Johns Hopkins University.
+Prior to joining the MSFS program, Dr. Guild served as Director of Admissions and Registrar to the School of Advanced International Studies of The Johns Hopkins University.
 He has worked in institutions of higher education since 1997.
-Prior to that, Mr. Guild worked as an aide on the United States Senate Committee on Labor and Human Resources.
+Prior to that, Dr. Guild worked as an aide on the United States Senate Committee on Labor and Human Resources.

-Mei-Ling Klein, Assistant Director of Finance and Administration, is responsible for the oversight and management of all program funds, human resources administration, and facilities and technology management.
+Mei-Ling is responsible for the oversight and management of all program funds, human resources administration, and facilities and technology management.

 For nearly three years, Mei-Ling served as the Program Administrator for the Global Human Development Program at Georgetown.
 Prior to coming to the School of Foreign Service, she held several administrative positions in the McDonough School of Business.
 Before Georgetown, Mei-Ling spent a decade in Switzerland in a variety of academic administrative positions, including Associate Director of External Relations and Director of Admissions at the Leysin American School and Director of Annual Giving at the American School of Switzerland.
 She also served for seven years as the Director of Admissions and Financial Aid at the American School in Japan.
 Mei-Ling holds an M.S. in Business Education from the University of Southern Illinois and a B.A. in English Literature from Tamkang University in Taiwan.

-Sarah Krauss, Director of Academic Affairs, works with faculty and students on course offerings, registration, degree requirements, and progress toward graduation for the program.
+Sarah works with faculty and students on course offerings, registration, degree requirements, and progress toward graduation for the program.
 She serves as academic advisor for students pursuing joint degrees with MSFS and works closely with the MSFS Student Representatives to enhance the student experience.
 Sarah also manages the MSFS Oral Exams and New Student Orientation.

 Before MSFS, Sarah spent four years working in the Office of Undergraduate Studies at The George Washington University, most recently as Associate Director.
 Prior to her time at GW, Sarah worked at the Center for Academic Advising and First Year Programs at Lasell College and previously served in the Office of Career Services at the Fletcher School of Law and Diplomacy at Tufts University.
 Sarah holds an M.Ed. in Higher Education from Harvard University and a B.A. in English Literature and Philosophy from the University of Vermont.

-Erwin holds a Ph.D. and an M.Phil. in Economics from The George Washington University, an M.P.P. from Georgetown University, an M.A. in Economics from Fordham University, and a B.A. in Philosophy from the Ateneo de Manila University.
-He was born and raised in Nueva Vizcaya, Philippines.
+Professor Tiongson holds a Ph.D. and M.Phil. in Economics from The George Washington University, an M.P.P. from the McCourt School of Public Policy at Georgetown University, an M.A. in Economics from Fordham University, and a B.A. in Philosophy from Ateneo de Manila University in the Philippines.

 Professor Wallis is Professor in the Practice of International Affairs and Concentration Chair for Global Business and Finance, MSFS.